Damon Huffman: No let up in Newcastle Eagles BBL Cup bid

 Damon Huffman says Newcastle Eagles' trophy hunger will guard against complacency in Friday's BBL Cup semi-final second-leg against Plymouth.

-Eagles, who won all four trophies in 2012, have a 17-point lead from the first leg in Devon.
+Eagles, who won all four trophies in 2012,

 "We have high expectations," Huffman told BBC Newcastle.